 Gary Lineker: Bigger problems in the world than my Match of the Day contract

-The BBC last week denied an announcement was pending regarding its highest-paid star.
+Last week the BBC denied an announcement was pending regarding its highest-paid star.

 Your support helps us to tell the story